MSEdgeExplainers

 Introduction

 Modern operating systems have embraced haptics as a core part of user experience — providing subtle, low-latency tactile cues that reinforce visual and auditory feedback.
 These signals improve confidence, precision, and delight in everyday interactions.
 The Web Haptics API proposes a semantic, cross-platform interface that connects web applications to native haptic capabilities.
-By focusing on intent-driven effects, the API enables web apps to deliver tactile feedback consistent with OS design principles and native experiences, while preserving and protecting user privacy and security.
+By focusing on intent-driven effects, the API enables web apps to deliver tactile feedback consistent with OS design principles, while preserving user privacy and security.

 User-Facing Problem